wangeastsea/mycli3/README.md

 Git is a version control system.
 Creating a new branch is quick.

-This is a branch of master.
+This is a branch of dev.